alexarchambault/case-app/README.md

 ### Lists

-Some arguments can be specified multiple times on the command-line.
+Some arguments can be specified several times on the command-line.
 These should be typed as lists, e.g. `file` in

 ```scala